-To set up an integration with Asana, you need to be a Product Owner in Aha! for the product you wish to integrate.
+To set up an integration with Asana, you need to be a product owner or marketing owner in Aha! for the product you wish to integrate.
 You will also need to have an Asana account that has proper access to create/edit records in Asana for the project you plan to integrate with.

 2. This will launch the integration configuration wizard.
 The first step is to name your integration and optionally select a template if you have already created one.
 Click Save and continue.

 3. Next, you will be prompted to authenticate.
 Aha! uses OAuth 2.0 for authentication, and if you are already logged into an active Asana session in your browser, you will not be prompted for credentials.
 Instead, you will be prompted by Asana to grant Aha! access.
 If you are not currently logged into Asana, you will be prompted with an Asana authentication screen.